monstermichl/ninja-bear/src/confluent/generators/README.md

     self._evaluate_common_properties(config, 'ml', name, LanguageType.MY_LANGUAGE, MyLanguageConfig)
 ```

-Run *test.sh/bat* from the *helpers* directory and make sure all tests pass.
+Run *test.sh/bat* from the *helpers* directory and make sure all tests pass and the coverage is over 90%.

 ## Add your language to README.md
-Make sure users know that the language is being supported by adding it to the list of supported languages, updating the test-config and adding the example output to the README.md file (have a look how it's done for other languages).
+Make sure users know that the language is supported by adding it to the list of supported languages, updating the test-config and adding the example output to the README.md file (have a look how it's done for other languages).

 ## Create a Pull-Request
 Merge the main branch into your branch, resolve possibly arising merge conflicts and create a pull-request on Github.